Algoryx/click-mirror/README.md

 4. Client sends ControlMessage
 5. Server sends SensorMessage

+### HandshakeMessage

+The HandshakeMessage contains both

+- A Deprecated ControlType per scene
+- The new ControlType per joint

+Using ControlType per joint is preferred, but ControlType per scene is still supported but only **when all joint input signals are the same type**
+The server can always send ValueType.Multiple as ControlType, meaning client must check the Control Type of every joint.
+The server may (for backward compatibility) send ValueType.Angle, ValueType.AngleVelocity or ValueType.Torque if all joints have that same Control Type.

+Also see ControlMessage below!

+### ControlMessage

+The ControlMessage contains mutually exclusive

+- values - meaning each value may be of different type as specified in handshake
+- angles (Deprecated) - meaning all values are Angle values as specified in handshake
+- angleVelocities (Deprecated) - meaning all values are AngleVelocitiy values as specified in handshake
+- torques (Deprecated) - meaning all values are Torque values as specified in handshake

 ### Stepping the simulation

 The simulation is not started until after the first handshake is complete, ie when the first ControlMessage is received.